Hidden Gems Across The Middle East: 5 Lakes To Add To Your Bucket List!

 Isli lake, Morocco

-Isli lake, a more tranquil and remote lake at around 2200m altitude, is just approximately 9km easily off-road from Tisli lake in Imilchil, Morocco.
-There are many tour companies that offer overnight camping close to the lake, but it is simple to locate a site there.
-Imilchil is a very tranquil area, so you may feel safe sleeping there.
+Isli lake is a tranquil and remote body of water that is approximately 9km off-road from Tisli lake in Imilchil, Morocco.
+If you are craving a unique experience, there are many tour companies that offer overnight camping close to the lake.
+Imilchil is a very tranquil area, so you will feel safe sleeping there.
 If you enjoy swimming in the lake, it is safe to stay in the shallow end throughout the summer because the water is fresh and exceptionally clean.

 Wadi Al Rayan Lakes, Egypt

 The Wadi Al Rayan lakes are among the additional lakes present in the Fayoum Oasis.
-Due to the natural waterfall that runs between the top and lower freshwater lakes in the Wadi Al Rayan valley, the two lakes there are busier and more popular with tourists than Magic Lake.
-Additionally, the lakes are flanked by enormous sand dunes and breath-taking scenery, which together make for Instagram-worthy pictures.
+Due to the natural waterfall that runs between the top and lower freshwater lakes in the Wadi Al Rayan valley, the two lakes there are busier and more popular with tourists compared to Magic Lake.
+Beyond that, the lakes are flanked by enormous sand dunes and breath-taking scenery, which together make for Instagram-worthy pictures.

 So, the next time you travel to one of these destinations, be sure to stop at these lovely lakes to take in the landscape and discover more of what the region has to offer.